Volunteering in Greater Des Moines

 Giving Back During the Holiday Season

-The holiday season is a time when volunteering is top of mind.
+The holiday season is a time when giving back is top of mind.
 From Adopt-A-Family programs to food sorting with Food Bank of Iowa, you can make a difference to local families this time of year during the months of November and December.
-Choose to become a Senior Companion with EveryStep — volunteers can help provide transportation and assistance with holiday shopping or volunteer in the Holiday Shop for Children & Families of Iowa where you can also help in the wrapping station.
-Volunteering with festive events like the Des Moines Turkey Trot or Christkindlmarket Des Moines are a reminder that the gift of giving back is the best way to get into the holiday spirit.
+Choose to become a Senior Companion with EveryStep (volunteers can help provide transportation and assistance with holiday shopping) or volunteer in the Holiday Shop for Children & Families of Iowa where you can also help in the wrapping station.